zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     axs[1].plot(df_agg_trfc.index, df_agg_trfc['traffic_volume'])
     plt.show()
 ```
 **Observation:** When we look at the annual recorded traffic volume plot (1st ploy), we see a gap within the data between 2014 and 2015 meaning we dont have any records of traffic volume data for year 2015.
 Hence, in future modeling and prediction stages, the focus will be on the period between 2016 and 2018 which appear to include complete information.
 From 2nd plot, with aggregate traffic volume we see a more clear trend.
-We see that there is a decreasing trend in mean traffic volume between 2013-2016, the peak is seen at 2017 than again a decreasing trend is observed.
+We see that there is a decreasing trend in mean traffic volume between 2013-2016, than a sudden peak is seen at 2017 than again a decreasing trend is observed.

 ## Plot 5: Aggregate traffic volume per weather features